Aldous' Spectral Gap Conjecture for Normal Sets

-However, the classification of multiply-transitive finite groups, which follows from the classification of finite simple groups, suggests a different possible extension of Aldous' conjecture for arbitrary generating sets.
-According to this classification, a finite $4$-transitive group is either $S_{n}$ ($n\ge4$), $A_{n}$ $\left(n\ge6\right)$, or one of the four Mathieu groups $M_{11}$, $M_{12}$, $M_{23}$ and $M_{24}$ (where $M_{k}$ is a subgroup of $S_{k}$ and is $4$-transitive in its action on $\left\{ 1,\ldots k\right\} $, for $k=11,12,23,24$) \cite[Theorem 4.11]{cameron1999permutation}.
-It follows that for $n\ge25$, if $\Sigma\subset S_{n}$ does not generate $A_{n}$ or $S_{n}$, it is not $4$-transitive, and so the Schreier graph associated with the action of $S_{n}$ on $4$-tuples of distinct elements in $\left[n\right]$ is not connected.
-The non-trivial irreps appearing in the decomposition of the action of $S_{n}$ on $4$-tuples are precisely the $11$ irreps associated with young diagrams with one to four blocks outside the first row.
-It follows that to determine whether there is a positive spectral gap $\lambda_{1}-\lambda\left(S_{n},\Sigma\right)$ in $\cay\left(S_{n},\Sigma\right)$, it is enough to consider these 11 irreps and determine if their maximal eigenvalue is smaller than $\left|\Sigma\right|$ or not.
+A more sophisticated variation of Aldous' conjecture is then suggested by the classification of multiply-transitive finite groups.
+This classification, which follows from the classification of finite simple groups, gives a full description of (faithful) $k$-transitive actions of finite groups, for every $k\ge2$.
+In particular, a finite $4$-transitive group is either $S_{n}$ ($n\ge4$), $A_{n}$ $\left(n\ge6\right)$, or one of the four Mathieu groups $M_{11}$, $M_{12}$, $M_{23}$ and $M_{24}$ (where $M_{n}$ is a subgroup of $S_{n}$ and is $4$-transitive in its action on $\left[n\right]$, for $n=11,12,23,24$) \cite[Theorem 4.11]{cameron1999permutation}.
+It follows that for $n\ge25$, if $\Sigma\subset S_{n}$ does not generate $A_{n}$ or $S_{n}$, then $\left\langle \Sigma\right\rangle $ is not $4$-transitive, and so the Schreier graph associated with the action of $S_{n}$ on $4$-tuples of distinct elements in $\left[n\right]$ is not connected.
+This shows that the mere existence of a (positive) spectral gap is captured by $\schk 4$, and this resolves the issue illustrated in Example \ref{exa:counter example to RW1}\eqref{enu:transitive subgroups}.
+Is it possible that $\schk 4$ can capture not only the existence of a spectral gap but also its exact value?